seydx/homebridge-tado-platform/README.md

 ## Info

 **TafoPlatform** is possibly the biggest homebridge plugin for Tado devices.

-Pretty much everything you can do with the Tado app you can also do with this plugin and much more!
+**Multiple home support**

+The plugin even offers support for multiple houses.
+So it is finally possible to create multiple houses and control them together.

+**Full HomeKit Support**

+Everything Tado offers can be displayed through the plugin in Apple HomeKit.
+The thermostat buttons themselves have custom characteristics and can even display the air quality for a room.
+Full hot water support, weather temperature, solar intensity, weather air quality, tado quick actions, child lock, presence lock and much more awaits you with this plugin!

+**History**

 Every temperature sensor, humidity sensor, contact sensor, motion sensor and thermostats are also able to show the history in Elgato EVE app.

+**Push Notification**

+In addition, you can even get push notifications via Telegram when a user arrives or is absent, or when "Open Window" is triggered.

+You can do that and much more with the new version 6.
+Have Fun!

 ## Installation